MarkHoeber/sublime_sphinx_guide/source/code_blocks.rst

   .. include:: my_code_example.txt

-The included file must start with the codeblock directive.
+The included file must start with the code-block directive.

 Alternatively, you can use the ``literalinclude`` directive to include an actual code file: